testsigmahq/testsigma-docs/src/pages/docs/test-data/data-generators/change-data-type-function-type.md

 ---

-ChangeDataType function lets you convert data from one type to another, ensuring compatibility for different operations or storage needs.
-It can transform data formats, such as converting strings into numbers or booleans for calculations or logical operations.
+Change Data Type function allows you to transform an input value into a specified data type.
+It can transform data for calculations, logical operations, or display purposes, ensuring seamless integration with different processes.

 ---